intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Relying on implementations consistently applying the robustness principle is not a good strategy for extensibility.
-Using undocumented or accidental features of a protocol to an extensibility mechanism to an existing protocol can be extremely difficult, as is demonstrated by the TLS case study in Appendix A.3 of
+Using undocumented or accidental features of a protocol as the basis of an extensibility mechanism can be extremely difficult, as is demonstrated by the TLS case study in Appendix A.3 of {{?EXT}}.
-{{?EXT}}.

 While it is difficult to anticipate every potential way in which a protocol might need to be extended, a well-designed extensibility mechanism establishes